 The outdoor theater at the Oregon Shakespeare Festival in Ashland is a marvelous place to view performances.
 Photo: T. Charles Erickson courtesy of the Oregon Shakespeare Festival

 The Oregon Shakespeare Festival began as a three-day event featuring two plays, but that was 85 years ago.
-In short, it’s no longer just a festival.
+In short, it’s no longer just a festival and it’s far more than just Shakespeare.
 Away from the Pacific Northwest it seems to be a closely-guarded secret, but it has evolved to be one of North America’s premier acting companies.
 Each year over 800 performances during their eight-month season are viewed by 400,000 attendees.
 Offering up to eleven different plays over the season and occupying three stages twice a day for much of that time, the Tony Award-winning festival doesn’t have trouble selling out performances, especially during the summer, when nearly perfect weather occurs with almost alarming predictability.

 The delightful setting of Ashland is often underappreciated by its loyal theatregoers, many of whom make an annual pilgrimage to see as many as nine plays in a few days.
 It is located in a natural wonderland away from any metropolitan area and surrounded by rugged mountains, wild rivers, national forests, and wilderness areas, and it’s within driving distance of Oregon’s only national park (Crater Lake, which we visit), a national monument, and several national wildlife reserves.
 Despite this, Ashland is also a charming and surprisingly civilized small college-town with many fine restaurants within walking distance of our hotel; we’ll sample a different one each night.